 -A certificate of appreciation and a special badge will be given to SPEED presenters

 When you submit your contributed paper abstract to any of the above five ASA sections, you will see an option asking whether you are willing to participate in a SPEED session.
 Choose one of the five ASA sections (Biometrics, Statistics in Epidemiology, Statistical Learning and Data Mining, Biopharmaceutical Statistics, and Survey Research Methods Section) and "SPEED" from the list of track options .
 In this session type, you will have approximately five minutes of oral presentation time and continue the conversation during the electronic poster session the same day.

-The SIE Section also invites applications from young investigators who will be presenting papers at the 2013 JSM in Montréal.
-The awards honor the best papers in statistics in epidemiology presented at the JSM.
-The awards are open to all current graduate students in statistics, biostatistics and epidemiology and also recent graduates who have received their degrees within the past two years.
+The Section on Statistics in Epidemiology (SIE) Section of the ASA invites applications from young investigators who will present their papers at the 2014 JSM, August 2 – August 7, Boston, MA, Boston Convention and Exhibition Center.
+The awards honor the best papers by young investigators in statistics in epidemiology presented at the JSM.
+The awards are open to all current graduate students in statistics, biostatistics and epidemiology and also recent graduates who received their degrees no earlier than December 31, 2011.
 The award consists of $500 to help defray travel costs to the JSM.
-A reception will be held at the Montréal meeting to honor award recipients.
+A reception will be held at the Boston meeting to honor award recipients.